NewSigma/Physica/README.md

 # Physica

-Physica is a high-performance and scalable C++ template library, dedicated to providing a rapid iteration platform for new algorithms.
+*Physica* is a high-performance and scalable C++ template library, dedicated to providing a rapid iteration platform for new algorithms.
 It provides the following two main features:

 - Differentiable linear algebra library that leverages SIMD and GPU acceleration
 - Domain specific composable modules for computational physics

-Physica is also an open source platform that maintains scientific code written in Physica and related data.
-We expect Physica, as a platform and not just a software, to promote the development of open science.
+It is also an open source platform that maintains scientific code and related data.
+We expect it as a platform and not just a software, to promote the development of open science.
 The open source community continuously ensures that the results remain readable, reproducible and reliable.

 ## Table of Contents